 If you’d like to hear a radio interview I did, you can learn all about my story without having to read it.
 Just click the link above. :)

-I married when I was twenty-one years old and a few years later, I had my first child.
+I married and started my family.
 I continued to write Christian Romance but publication eluded me.
 Submitting manuscripts or even simple proposals was a time-consuming and expensive hobby.
 I took a break from writing for a few years because motherhood (my second child had come along) kept me busy.
 However, my mind never stopped spinning tales.
 These ideas gathered in file folders and patiently waited to come out when my children went to school.

 Then, God called me to homeschool in 1997 and suddenly my plans were postponed for just a little while longer.
 After I got accustomed to the routine of homeschooling, the writing bug bit me again.
 Instead of fiction, I wrote articles for homeschool magazines about homeschooling and finally got my first phone call from an editor.
 I can still remember where I was and what I was doing when that call came in.

 So I kept at the writing and got a few more articles published.
 I took a two-year writer’s course through the Christian Writers Guild and eventually wrote a few Bible studies, which I taught for groups at church.
 Then I wrote a devotional for homeschool moms, which I self-published.

 I have spoken to homeschool groups and church groups for several years now and I enjoy it.
 However, writing is my love!

 So throughout the years of teaching my children, God refined my writing skills.
 I wrote several more Bible studies and three novels.
 Because of easier submissions procedures, I submitted proposals constantly.
 But the ever-coveted contract never came.
 I even tried to find an agent multiple times, but had no success.
 I also tried to quit writing quite often, but had no success at that either.